-West Shore Community College is known for providing a great education to thousands of students of all ages, but the arts are also alive and well at the college.
+West Shore Community College in nearby Scottville is known for providing a great education to thousands of students of all ages, but the arts are also alive and well at the college.
 The Performing Arts Series features musicians, theater productions, one-man shows as well as the WSCC symphony orchestra, jazz band, and concert choir.
-Click here for a list of upcoming events.

 Ludington Area Center for the Arts

 The Ludington Area Center for the Arts has proven to be a valuable and cultural asset to the city of Ludington.
 The Center hosts various concerts, exhibits, and speakers, as well as being home for the Lakeside Civic Players, a community theater group.
 The gift shop is open.

 For more indoor performance venues in West Michigan, click here.